stefanov-sm/sql-methods-in-python/README.md

 sql method specifier line
 line(s) of SQL code
 ```
-A SQL method specifier line start with `--!` folowed by JSON with exactly these attributes:
+A SQL method specifier is an annotation-like comment line that start with `--!` folowed by JSON with exactly these attributes:
 1. **name** - specifies the method name as a valid identifier, K&R style;
 2. **returns** - specifies the method return type.
 Can be one of:
    * **value** - returns a scalar;